domoticz/domoticz/dzVents/documentation/README.md

 #### devices = { ... }
 A list of device-names or indexes.
-If a device in your system was updated (e.g. switch was triggered or a new temperature was received) and it is listed in this section then the execute function is executed. **Note**: update does not necessarily means the device state or value has changed.
+If a device in your system was updated (e.g. a switch was triggered or a new temperature was received) and it is listed in this section then the execute function is executed. **Note**: update does not necessarily means the device state or value has changed.
 Each device can be:

  - The name of your device between string quotes. **You can use the asterisk (\*) wild-card here e.g. `PIR_*` or `*_PIR`**.
 E.g.: `devices = { 'myDevice', 'anotherDevice', 123, 'pir*' }`
  - The index (idx) of your device (as the name may change, the index will usually stay the same, the index can be found in the devices section in Domoticz). **Note that idx is a number;**